 Similar to when an individual eats too quickly, eating while distracted may interfere with the body’s ability to signal satiety to the brain, thus increasing the odds of overeating.
 If you aren’t focusing on what you are eating and how you feel while you are eating, you might not recognize when you’ve had enough.

 THE FIX: The next time you’re eating a snack or meal, be sure to sit down in a quiet, comfortable setting and unplug from all distractions such as your cell phone, computer, or TV.

 Over-restricting your intake can also lead to overeating.
 For many people, the idea of not being able to have something only makes them want it more.
 The same is true with food.
 Restricting certain food groups can also restrict certain nutrients that your body needs to function properly.
 For example, when an individual aims to restrict all carbohydrates, they are also restricting the good components of carbohydrates, such as fiber, vitamins, and minerals.

 THE FIX: Instead of banishing the foods you love and depriving yourself of them, try allowing yourself to have them more frequently—just in moderation.
 For example, if you’re someone who finds yourself swearing to never eat ice cream again at the top of every week, only to find yourself indulging in an entire pint by Friday, try allowing yourself a small bowl or serving of ice cream several times each week to satisfy your cravings.

 If you’re working on practicing healthy eating, try to be mindful about your eating habits, plan ahead, and give yourself some grace.

-This blog was written by Amanda Bireline, Fitness Center Manager.
-To find out more about the NIFS bloggers, click here.
+This blog was written by Lindsey Recker, MS, Registered Dietitian.
+To learn more about the NIFS bloggers, click here.